tiechui1994/gopdf/markdown/src/mark.md

 1. Numbered lists are also easy
 2. Just start with a number
 3738762.
-However, the actual number doesn't matter when converted to HTML.
+However, the actual number does not matter when converted to HTML.
 1. This will still show up as 4.

 You might want a few advanced lists: